luffy-2606/luffy-2606/README.md

 I'm a Data Science student at FAST NUCES Lahore.

 - Founder and CEO of Shiromi
-- AI Web Development Intern at [Nexium](https://nexium.ltd)
 - Software Engineer Intern at [Time Technologies LLC](https://timetechnologiesllc.com)
 - Administrative and Financial Head of [Centaurus Academy](https://centaurusacademy.com)
+- Ex-AI Web Development Intern at [Nexium](https://nexium.ltd)

 I'm passionate about community building and inspiring other students.
 I also believe in lifelong learning, so I enjoy exploring various technologies.